 Dear Black Dad is a visual journal dedicated to every Black father who has committed their life to be present in their child’s life.
 Incorporating both photography and film mediums, this project invites you into an intimate letter written from a son to his father.
 It’s heartfelt, deep, raw, sensitive, and authentically Black.
 Here’s to all the amazing fathers out there.
 Continue to put your children first in everything you do.
 We see you; we love you!

-Written by Tristan Barrocks and co-directed by O’Shane Howard, this visual journey has been years in the making.
+Written and directed by Tristan Barrocks and co-produced by O’Shane Howard, this visual journey has been years in the making.
 Both Barrocks and Howard have desired to create a project honouring Black fatherhood.
 “We both came from strong families with amazing fathers who have been in our lives,” said Howard.
 Barrocks added, “We always had our fathers in our lives.
 They stayed and didn’t leave.
 They were engaged and invested in our success.
 So we wanted to tell this story instead of the common absentee Black dad narrative.”

 The two have proven to be a formidable dual, creating some memorable projects like “Praise & Worship” and “Morning Glory.”
 Moreover, the two are not slowing down at all and have many more projects planned for the future.